-Day trading involves making short-term trades, never lasting more than one day, in an attempt to make profits in the financial markets.
+Day trading involves making short-term trades during the course of regular trading hours on a given day, with positions held for less than one day, in an attempt to make profits in the financial markets.
 Some day traders are very active, making many trades every day, while others may enter and exit only one position per day.
 The most common day trading markets are stocks, foreign exchange (or forex, for short), and futures.
 Day trading can be a part-time hobby or a full-time career.
 It can be lucrative for some, but the long-term success rate is low.

 Here are some tips and information on how much time you should consider practicing before starting to trade, the amount of money you'll need, and methods to improve your skills over time.